Man found guilty of hog-tying, murdering his mother - KTVZ

 Click here for updates on this story

-MOBILE, Alabama (KABC) — Clarke Raines was found guilty today of murdering his mother, who prosecutors and investigators say he hog-tied.
+MOBILE, Alabama (WALA) — Clarke Raines was found guilty today of murdering his mother, who prosecutors and investigators say he hog-tied.

 The Mobile County District Attorney’s Office said he also was found guilty of 13 counts of fraudulent use of a credit card.